arbaouimehdi/most-influential-people-in-programming/README.md

     + [An Introduction to GCC](http://www.amazon.com/An-Introduction-GCC-For-Compilers/dp/0954161793/)

 ### # [Linus Torvalds](http://en.wikipedia.org/wiki/Linus_Torvalds)
+Linus Benedict Torvalds (December 28, 1969) is a Finnish American.
+He was the principal force behind the building of the Linux Kernel, the most popular kernel for operating systems.
+Not only did he create the revision control system Git, but also, he invented the diving log software Subsurface.
+In 2012, he and Shinya Yamanaka were honored with Millennium Technology Prize.
+He also received the 2014 IEEE Computer Society Computer Pioneer Award.

   + Twitter: [@Linus__Torvalds](https://twitter.com/Linus__Torvalds)
   + Github: [torvalds](https://github.com/torvalds)
   + Book: [Just for Fun: The Story of an Accidental Revolutionary](http://www.amazon.com/Just-Fun-Story-Accidental-Revolutionary/dp/0066620732/)

 ### # [Brian Kernighan](http://en.wikipedia.org/wiki/Brian_Kernighan)
+Brian Wilson Kernighan (January 1, 1942) is a Canadian computer scientist.
+He worked at Bell Labs and contributed to the creation of the Unix.
+He is the coauthor of AWK and AMPL programming languages.
+He became wildly known when co-authorship the first book on the C programming language.
+From 2000 till now, he is a Professor at the Computer Science Department of Princeton University.

   + Books:
     + [C Programming Language, 2nd Edition](http://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628/)
     + [The Practice of Programming](http://www.amazon.com/Practice-Programming-Addison-Wesley-Professional-Computing/dp/020161586X/)